opensearch-project/project-website/_posts/2023-04-10-opensource-perf.markdown

 Flamegraphs are powerful visualization tools that can help developers analyze the execution flow of their code and identify bottlenecks.
 By analyzing the flamegraphs, I was able to identify specific areas of code that were causing the performance issue.
 We used async-profiler to generate a flamegraph and found that frequent SPI lookups were causing the performance issue.

-[opensearch_2.4.0.zip](https://github.com/opensearch-project/opensearch-java/files/10334079/opensearch_2.4.0.zip) is the flame graph we diagnosed this issue from.
-It was taken with <https://github.com/jvm-profiling-tools/async-profiler>  from within Apache James container):
+Here is the flame graph we diagnosed this issue from.
+It was taken with [async-profiler](https://github.com/jvm-profiling-tools/async-profiler)  from within Apache James container:

 `./profiler -d 120 -e itimer -f opensearch_2.4.0.html 1`